valentin-vogel/awesome-nocode-lowcode/README.md

 - [Retool](https://retool.com/) - Build internal tools, remarkably fast.
 - [Draxlr](https://draxlr.com/) - Get answers from you data, share with your team and customers.
 - [Trevor.io](https://trevor.io/) - Empowering your whole team to get answers from your database data.
+- [Linx](https://linx.software) - Build, test, deploy and manage backend solutions such as APIs, integrations and automations.

 ## Apps